tkuhlman/vertica-swift-backup/README.md

 ### A note about directory paths
 Any on disk backups have a *base_dir* where backups reside and a prefix_dir where the specific backup being worked with resides.
 The first element of the prefix path is the vertica node name, the second the snapshot name.
 The prefix path is specified this way to match the structure used by vbr.
 The scripts only deal with 1 snapshot at a time, keeping the prefix_path separate from the base_dir allows multiple snapshots to exist.

-Swift has no base_dir, but rather a container name.
-The prefix dir is used in swift also.
-There is one major difference with swift, it contains the backups for all nodes in the cluster and on disk is only for 1 node at a time.
-Swift adds the fqdn of the host before the prefix path, this is handled by the *SwiftStore* and so should be a transparent implementation detail.
-However must be kept in mind when manually viewing the layout in swift versus that on disk.
+Swift has no base_dir, but rather a container name which is the domain name and hostname joined by a '_'.
+The prefix_dir works the same as in the disk object store.

-The pickles are stored at the base_dir where the prefix_path starts also.
+The pickles are stored at the base_dir/container root where the prefix_path starts also.
 These are not part of the normal backup, they must explicitly be uploaded/deleted as needed.

 ## Future work